YanCotta/agentic-invoice_system_prototype/README.md

 }
 ```

-#### 📝 Notes for CEO
-- **Progress:** Ahead of schedule; already integrating advanced features (monitoring and full pipeline orchestration) on Day 3
-- **Challenges:** Addressed LLM output consistency with prompt refinement and regex cleaning
-- **Next Steps:** Finalize parsing reliability and commence frontend development on Day 4

----

 ## Model Transition and Backend Updates

 - **Initial Challenge**: We started with a local Mistral 7B model for invoice extraction but encountered inconsistent JSON output, leading to persistent parsing errors that stalled progress.